Shopify/hydrogen/.changeset/tasty-plums-pump.md

 ✨ Use the new Customer Account API in the account section of the skeleton template

-✨ add a `authUrl` option to customerClient.
-It is default to `/authorize`.
+✨ Add an `authUrl` option to `createCustomerClient` that defines the route in your app that authorizes a user after logging in.
+The default value is `/authorize`.